12ff54e/BSplineInterpolation/README.md

 ```
 Note: this project follows [Semantic Version 2.0.0](https://semver.org/) so the interface will be compatible within one major version.

+### Modify Library's Behavior

+You can control the bahavior of this library by defining the following macros:

+- `INTP_TRACE`, `INTP_DEBUG`: Defines levels of logging, with decreasing verbosity.
+- `INTP_MULTITHREAD`: Multi-threading in solving control points.
+- `INTP_ENABLE_ASSERTION`: Add assertion to ensure data to be interplolated is valid.
+- `INTP_PERIODIC_NO_DUMMY_POINT`: Whether to accept dummy point when interpolating periodic data.
+If this macro is defined, number of data point is one less than the specified dimension, since the last point is implicitly set as the same of the first one.
+- `INTP_STACK_ALLOCATOR`: Use stack allocator in some small dynamic memory allocation scenario.

+By default all of the above macros is not defined.

 ### Matlab Interface

 Check matlab/Example.m for instructions.
 Please notice that matlab/bspline.mexw64 is compiled for windows platform, you may need to compile your own MEX file from bspline.cpp (basically a wrapper) on other platforms.